-For the purposes of this plan employment includes development in the B Use Classes such as offices, workshops and industrial premises, storage and distribution warehouses and sui generis uses commonly found on industrial estates.
+For the purposes of this plan employment includes development such as offices, workshops and industrial premises, storage and distribution warehouses and sui generis uses commonly found on industrial estates.
 It does not apply to farming and tourist accommodation providers.
+It is noted that the Government has recently moved offices and light industry from class B1 of the Use Classes order and incorporated these uses into a much broader new E class.